Raven

 His hands scavenge through drawers.
 He retrieves a passport.
 His.
 Loch Kafka, ten years younger, hair still dark, bright eyes already showing signs of exhaustion.
 He fishes for another: a blond woman in her mid-thirties, assertive green eyes: Amanda’s.
 Nothing else.
 He swings open the double doors of the closet, shuffles through a pile of boxes, knocking aside what is in his way.
 Nothing and nothing.
 His eyes glaze over with dread, with fear.
 His jaw throbs in erratic agreement.
 He slumps back down, his fingers resting on the phone receiver, preyed to an uncontrollable spasm.
 His glances move back to the window where the skeletons of trees have clustered.
 They point at him, gossiping already, warning him they do not accept unwelcome visitors.
 What just happened?
 They know.
 No more reliable witnesses than trees across time.
 They have seen everything, know truths, past seasons and centuries.
 They remember the creatures and people who ventured among them.
 They remember their deeds.

-A minute later he is in the basement slipping on rubber boots and, with a heavy gait, throws himself into the gothic woods, bloated with the unleashed storm, the swirling wind, and the ogling trees sheltering pontificating ravens.
-Whipping his arms to open a path, he looks like an albatross tripping on its clumsy wings.
+A minute later he is in the basement slipping on rubber boots and, with a defiant gait, throws himself into the gothic woods, bloated with the unleashed storm, the swirling wind, and the ogling trees sheltering pontificating ravens.
+Whipping his arms to open a path, he looks like an albatross entangled with its clumsy wings, too absorbed to hear the litany the wind blows on the rustling leaves.
+Leaning in, he would hear the hum of something resembling ‘nevermore.’
 A departure into an unwanted territory?
 Or the continuation of a long-festering nightmare playing catchup?

 [1] This line is a reference to the novel Paul Clifford (1830) by Edward Bulwer-Lytton.